FronTendency/Gallery_for_cardputerADV/README.md

 ### 1. Prepare your SD Card
 - Create a folder named "Pictures" in the root directory.
 - Copy your images.jpg into this folder.
+-Image Requirements:
+    Format: Must be in .jpg extension.
+    Resolution: Optimized for 240 x 135 pixels (16:9 aspect ratio) to match the Cardputer screen.
+    Note: Larger images might work, but they have not been tested yet.

 > Directory Structure Preview:
 ![Folder Structure](пикчур.jpg)